architech-boards/lora-documentation/source/index.rst

 ******************

 Firmware developed using:
 NXP Kinetis Design Studio.
-For installation and configuration of the project, follow instruction inside :ref:`quick`
+For installation and configuration of the project, follow instruction inside :ref:`quick15`

 Document references
 *******************

-The board reference documentation is available on the `architech-board <http://architechboards.org>`_ website.
+The board reference documentation is available on the `Avnet Silica <http://www.silica.com>`_ website.

 Contents: